The Surgeon's Mate: Plot summary

 Jack's uncanny knack for inviting trouble on land is compounded when he begins receiving letters at home from Miss Smith, who claims to be pregnant by him, though Stephen suggests she is lying.
 Stephen visits Blaine again, who explains that Ponsich was killed during a botched diplomatic mission to capture the battery fortifying the French-held island of Grimsholm, off the coast of Denmark in the Baltic Sea.
 The battery is manned by Catalan revolutionaries assigned there by Bonaparte and kept loyal through false promises.
 They are led by Colonel Ramón d'Ullastret, who coincidentally is Stephen's godfather.
 Blaine explains that Grimsholm is too heavily fortified to be taken by force, but suggests that if the Catalans could be persuaded to surrender the island, it would change the situation in the Baltic enough to allow Prussia to join the offensive against Bonaparte.
 Stephen volunteers to perform the mission himself, with Jack as his captain.

 Jack is offered command of the sloop HMS Ariel, leaving on the next tide, with no time to stop at home for his sea chest.
 Mr Pellworm, an experienced Baltic pilot, is on board when he arrives, and Mr Jagiello, a young and handsome Lithuanian officer with the Swedish army, will serve as a translator.
 Passing Elsinore, Danish shore batteries fire upon Ariel but miss the ship.
 At Carlscrona, they meet with commander of the Baltic fleet Admiral James Saumarez to devise a plan to land Stephen safely on Grimsholm: they will capture a Danish vessel, load her with wine and tobacco, and earn the battery's trust by bringing fresh supplies.
 Ariel chases a suitable vessel for some time but then discovers the Dutch privateer Minnie heading towards Grimsholm.
 Attempting to escape by luring Ariel into a tangle of shoals and reefs off the Danish coast, Minnie runs aground.
 Several French officers whom Minnie had been carrying to Grimsholm escape to the mainland, though Ariel captures the rest.
 The Ariels work feverishly to refloat the Minnie.
 Stephen and Jagiello question some of the captured sailors about the proper signals for approaching Grimsholm, but Stephen senses their deception.
-He suggests to Jack a new tactic: the Minnie, flying Dutch colors, will feign being chased by Ariel as she approaches the battery, which may allow outdated signals to be overlooked and the Minnie to land.
+He suggests to Jack a new tactic: the Minnie, flying Dutch colours, will feign being chased by Ariel as she approaches the battery, which may allow outdated signals to be overlooked and the Minnie to land.
 The Ariels sailing the Minnie are disguised as Danish merchants.